-During the reporting period, OAES and OSUES reassess all programs used to address its internal strategic planning, which was formulated with input from internal and external stakeholders.
+During the reporting period, OAES and OSUES reassess all programs used to address its internal strategic planning, which was formulated with input from internal and external stakeholders (please see the previous section).

 OAES faculty at the eleven branch stations (situated in 15 agro-ecozone locations) ensure that local stakeholder input is transmitted to OAES administrators and that feedback is generated.
 Each station is highly integrated into the surrounding industries, communities and governing bodies, as well as land management bodies.
 Representative stakeholders generally hold positions on the station advisory bodies and directly provide guidance on programming and issues and needs.
 Many of our stations are not only research locations but are integrated research and extension centers.
+We have expanded the use of social media to attract non-traditional interests in urban settings, for food science and technology, and organic producers and consumers.